• Skip to primary navigation

 • Looking for extra vegetables?
 Add mushrooms, corn, or green beans.

 • Prefer chicken instead?
-Rotisserie chicken works just as well as turkey.
+Rotisserie chicken works just as well as turkey, or serve alongside spinach-studded turkey meatballs for weeknights.

 • Like a thinner consistency?
 Add more broth or milk to adjust the texture.